kavolorn/Metrica-ANE/README.md

 in your application you can purchase any number of licenses each for up to 3 applications and without any limitations in time!
 License server can be found here [http://kavolorn.ru/pro-native-extensions](http://kavolorn.ru/pro-native-extensions).

-ANE supports iPhone-ARM and iPhone-x86 including x64 bit platforms introduced in Adobe AIR SDK 16.
+ANE supports Android-ARM, Android-x86, iPhone-ARM and iPhone-x86 including x64 bit platforms introduced in Adobe AIR SDK 16.

 Extension is build with 16.0.0.259 Adobe AIR SDK and iOS 8.1 SDK.